 In this case, having a plan and rituals that you do before bed can lessen anxiety.

 This is why a bedtime routine is so important.
 It will help you unwind so your mind relaxes and eases into sleep.

 Try incorporating activities such as a calming bath before bed.

-Light a candle, scent you bath with essential oils such as lavender, put a cup of Epsom salts into the bath, and luxuriate.
+Light a candle, scent your bath with essential oils such as lavender, put a cup of Epsom salts into the bath, and luxuriate.

 Then put away your phone.

-Write some anxiety affirmations, pray, read a book, pray, and deep breath while you listen to sleeping sounds.
+Write some anxiety affirmations, pray, read a book, pray, and deep breaths while you listen to sleeping sounds.
 Writing all this makes me want to go to sleep.

 Make your own relaxing routine and you will have less insomnia and anxiety.